asiva406/Testautothon-shell/README.md

-# E-Commerce Incidents Report
+# E-Commerce Incident Processing & Reporting

-This project generates a comprehensive dashboard and HTML report for e-commerce incidents using failure log data and policy configurations.
+This project processes e-commerce incident logs using configurable policies, calculates priorities and time estimates, and generates a visual HTML dashboard report.

 ## Features

+- Reads incident logs and applies rules from a policy file
+- Calculates how important each incident is and how much time it may take
+- Makes a sorted list of incidents to work on (saved as `plan.json`)
-- Visual dashboard with bar and pie charts
+- Creates a visual dashboard (HTML) with charts and tables
-- Severity-based color coding
-- Incident table sorted by priority and module
-- GitHub Actions workflow for automated report generation
+- Uses colors to show how severe each incident is
+- Can automatically generate reports when you push code (GitHub Actions)
-- Slack Integration
+- Can send notifications to Slack

 ## Prerequisites
 - Python 3.11 or higher